kube-HPC/hkube/core/api-server/README.md

 ![Diagram](/docs/images/simple-pipeline.png)

-The blue circle is the **pipeline driver** which responsible for
-executing nodes with the right order and the right input.
+The blue circle is the **pipeline driver** which responsible for executing nodes with the right order and the right input.
 Each result from any node is always return to the pipeline driver which decide what to do next.

-The green node will run first because it does not depend on any other node.
+**Green node** will run first because it does not depend on any other node.
 Green node input will be: [false, "OK"].

-Yellow node depends on green node, see the "@green" in the input of the yellow node.
+**Yellow node** depends on green node, see the "@green" in the input of the yellow node.
 So the input of the yellow node will be: [true, **green node output**].
 The last node to run will be the red node because it depend on the completion of
 the yellow node.
 The input of the red node will be: [**yellow node output**, 512].